 Business Travel With Spouse/Employees

-If your spouse/employee has a legitimate reason to travel with you on business trips, you can deduct your spouse's travel costs as a business expense, and your spouse would not have to pay taxes on these travel benefits.
+If your spouse/employee has a legitimate reason to travel with you on business trips, you can deduct your spouse's travel costs as a business expense, but only if:

-Just be sure that you can justify the reason for your spouse to accompany you on a business trip as an employee, and the reason should relate to your spouse's position with the company.
+You must be able to justify the reason for your spouse to accompany you on a business trip as an employee.
+The reason should relate to your spouse's position with the company.
 "Holding your luggage" doesn't count as a legitimate reason for your spouse to go on this trip as an employee, but if your spouse is marketing manager and you are going to a trade show, this could be legitimate.

 Life Insurance and Other Benefits for Spouse/Employees

 Your spouse/employee can receive any benefits given to other employees, including employer-provided life insurance.
 Premium costs up to $50,000 of group term life insurance are not taxable to employees and are deductible as a business expense.

 What Are the Drawbacks of Treating My Spouse as an Employee?

 The principal cost of treating a spouse as an employee are the costs of any employee.
 These employee costs include:

 Of course, these costs are deductible as business expenses by the company.